camillecoding/Climate_Change_Predictions/README.md

 * How does one country compare to another with regards to CO2 emissions released?
 * When did CO2 emissions begin to exponentially increase?
+* How much has the world warmed, and which countries have experienced significant temperature increases?

 CO2 emissions data relies on the time variable.
 Undoubtedly, CO2 emissions have been increasing as time goes on.
 We decided to use several programs and features to create maps, since we wanted to display different levels of interactivity.
 The iplot map below, created within Jupyter Notebook, has a slider that indicates emissions over time.